Concussion Care That Actually Understands You

 EMDR does not have to involve eye movements.

-• gentle bilateral tapping (including the butterfly hug)
+• Gentle bilateral tapping (including the butterfly hug)

-• auditory tones
+• Auditory tones

 We go at your pace.
 Nothing is forced, and we only use what feels supportive for your brain and body.

-This work is for people who are:
+This work is designed for people who:

 Ready to Get Started?
 Book a Free Consult